mario1001/python-serverless-template/readme.md

 $ python -m pip install pytest-cov
 ```

-So then you just can access to the project main directory location (*pridig-service-template* in our case) and run the following:
+So then you just can access to the project main directory location (*python-serverless-template* in our case) and run the following:

 ```sh
 $ python -m pytest